Medium/dynamite/README.md

 Start the query at a specified hash key.
 Useful when your request is returned in chunks and subsequent chunks need to be retrieved after the current batch is processed.

 When partial results are returned, the `LastEvaluatedKey` can be passed in as an argument to `setStartKey()` on the next query to get the next section of results.

+In general, calling setStartKey directly is discouraged in favor of using the `next()` method described above.

 #### setLimit(max)